stalniy/casl/packages/casl-react/README.md

   </Can>
   ```

-> it's better to pass children as a render function because it will not create additional React elements if user doesn't have ability to do some action (in the case above `read Post`)
+> it's better to pass children as a render function because it will not create additional React elements if user doesn't have ability to do some action (in the case above `create Post`)

 Don't be scared by the amount of properties component takes, we will talk about how to bind some of them.